 Once the photographs are on the computer hard drive, then it is time for further organization.
 Photographs downloaded from the flash card have non-descriptive titles, assigned by the camera when taking the photos.
 You can re-label all the images with better titles, but this can be rather time consuming.

 As an alternative, create a Digital Pictures folder on your computer.
 Within this folder, create sub-folders labeled according to the event or occasion – for example Cape Cod Vacation 2004 or Bob and Julie’s Wedding 2009 - and place the relevant pictures in the proper folder.
-At this point it would be a good idea to delete unwanted poor quality photos.
+At this point, it would be wise to delete unwanted poor quality photos.
 Keeping these photos will use up storage space and interfere with the efficient organization of the images.
 This process takes a little work but is an essential step in proper digital photo storage.

-External hard drives can be plugged into your computer via the USB port.
+External hard drives can be plugged into the computer via the USB port.
 They come in very high capacities and are relatively cheap.
 Simply copying your pictures directory to the external drive will create your backup or copy.
-The problem with using external hard drives is that they are also vulnerable to sudden failure, but they are very convenient for making second copies.
+The problem with using external hard drives is that they are also vulnerable to sudden failure, but are very convenient for making second copies.

 Finally, you may choose to print out your digital pictures.
-Some inks and papers are more stable than others and you need to be careful in what you select.
-Although this is an option for a copy of your images and can compliment storage on digital media, it is generally more expensive and tedious than simply staying within the digital storage media domain.
+Some inks and papers are more stable than others are and you need to be careful in what you select.
+Although this is an option for a copy of the images and can compliment storage on digital media, it is generally more expensive and tedious than simply staying within the digital storage media domain.